OxygenFramework/Oxygen.jl/README.md

 ## Request handlers

-Request handlers are just julia functions, which means there are many valid ways to express them
+Request handlers are just functions, which means there are many valid ways to express them

 ```julia